johnwesleyquintero/wesai-np/README.md

     - **Amazon Copywriter:** Generates compelling, SEO-optimized Amazon product listing copy based on product info and research notes.
     - **WesCore Co-pilot (with Tools):** Your operational co-pilot.
 This assistant uses **Function Calling** to understand natural language commands and interact with your workspace.
 It can create, find, read, update, delete, and organize notes; manage templates; and even perform bulk find-and-replace operations across your entire workspace.
 - **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections without breaking your flow.
-- **Knowledge Graph Visualization:** A dynamic, interactive force-directed graph that visually represents the connections between your notes, allowing you to explore your web of ideas.
+- **Knowledge Graph Visualization:** A dynamic, interactive force-directed graph that visually represents the connections between your notes.
+Preview notes on hover, zoom and pan, and even create new links by holding `Alt` and dragging between nodes.
 - **Self-Improving Intelligence & Analytics:**
     - **CTR Analytics:** A foundational feedback loop makes the AI smarter.
 The system logs every suggestion "impression" and user "click," providing a dashboard to measure relevance and continuously refine the AI's performance.
     - **Trend Analysis Dashboard:** Visualize conceptual clusters, "hot topics," and the most frequent connections between your ideas, giving you a strategic overview of your knowledge base.